 - Mexican: full bodied, rich and smoky

 My preference is Tahitian Vanilla Beans (Grade B).
 The flavor is versatile and it does not overpower.

 Another important factor to consider is cost.
 Vanilla beans are pricey!
 To save a few bucks, Native Vanilla has some bulk price options (i.e. 10 vanilla beans for $12.99 with free shipping!).
+The quality is excellent.